graceolivia/yarnDetective8BackEnd/README.md

 `http://127.0.0.1:3000/api/yarns.json?query={QUERY GOES HERE}`

-The intended use is with [the Vue front end](https://github.com/graceolivia/yarn-detective-8-front-end).
+The intended use is with [the Vue front end](https://github.com/graceolivia/yarn-detective-8-front-end).'

+Important note: The back end needs to run on port 3000 for the front end to be able to interact with it.